 At this point, most of my work time is spent as an administrator, enabling genius practitioners on my best days and wrestling with copy machine on my worst.
 Don’t get me wrong – I appreciate every single opportunity that has been provided to me, and I have been incredibly lucky to work for the largest dance education advocacy organization in the country.
 But with all that has been happening in the world, lately it feels like – why?
 What’s the point?
 Beyond the considerations of ego, there is just this nagging feeling that the efforts are fruitless.
 There is so much that needs fixing in the world, and frankly right now dance feels pretty trivial next to what happened in Orlando and Israel, not to mention the everyday violence and suffering that happens everyday in our communities.
 The hopelessness only gets worse when check I Facebook and see the people I love and care about resort to screaming and meme-ing over one another instead of actually communicating.
 It’s like I can see the humanity evaporating before my eyes every time I log on or turn on the news.

-The quote from Frederick Douglass rang truer than anything I’d heard in quite some time:
+But sometimes, Facebook comes through.
+I was scrolling the other day and came by a quote from Frederick Douglass that rang truer than anything I’d heard in quite some time:

 “It is easier to build strong children, than repair broken men.”